-When ready to update, you can navigate to the same menu and install updates at your leisure.
+When ready to update, you can navigate to the same menu and install them at your leisure.

 There is comparatively less risk involved in disabling automatic updates on Mac OS compared to Windows, but updating your laptop periodically is still a good idea.

-If you still want to be notified about updates, you can leave the slider switch next to Check for updates on when you reach step 5.
+If you still want to be notified about them, you can leave the slider switch next to Check for updates on when you reach step 5.

 With Mac, you have some flexibility to prevent automatic downloads for both your system and the apps you’ve downloaded off the App Store.

 Google cranks out updates for ChromeOS every few weeks, and for some users, it might seem like a pain.
 If you want to disable them, we have bad news.

 You cannot disable automatic updates on ChromeOS.
 They are automatically downloaded in the background, and there is no way to prevent this unless you have an administrator account for a proprietary Google Workspace.

 The only other way to stop them on your Chromebook is to either work offline so they aren’t downloaded or never restart your laptop.